Art School in a Moment of Danger: Art, Pedagogy, and Otherness

 These remarks were presented on a panel titled “Beyond Critique: Contemporary Art in Theory, Practice, and Instruction" at the College Art Association Conference in New York on Feb.
 17th, 2017.
 The panel was a follow-up to the recently published anthology of the same name (Bloomsbury, 2017), which examines the current stakes of critique in contemporary art discourse.

+This is a pivotal moment.
+How are we being more self-reflexive about the questions that we ask and answer?
 In many ways, I see us holding space here to take on a similar task for the field of contemporary art practice and theory, prompting us to step back from the field’s familiar bedside of and with critique and reassess what the current prevailing methods enable and foreclose, and for whom.
 Particularly, in this radically different moment in U.S. history, these kinds of forums and conversations are ways for us to engage thoughtfully, self-reflexively, and empathetically with one another, towards what appears to be a precarious and uncertain road ahead.
 Therefore, this ontology of critique that I referred to before is one that can mobilize not only thought, but bodies—walking towards justice to meet the calls of injustice.
 Critique as an “alternative form of living,” now more than ever, requires movement.

 My repeated use of the word “hold” is utterly inspired by Christina Sharpe’s brilliant use of the word (i.e.: the hold of captivity, the hold of a ship, the hold of attention, the hold of embrace).
 See Christina Sharpe, In the Wake: On Blackness and Being (Durham: Duke University Press, 2016).